dconco/phpspa/docs/hooks/use-function.md

 $greeterPage = new Component(function () {
     // 1.
 Define the PHP function you want to call.
-    // It can accept arguments and should return the raw data.
     $sayHello = function (string $name): string {
         return "Hello, " . htmlspecialchars($name) . "!";
     };